Aditya24Sharma/Interview_prep/README.md

 ## **Overview**
 The **Interview Prep** is a comprehensive tool designed to help users prepare for job interviews efficiently.
 With features like tailored interview questions, feedback mechanisms, and user management, this app is your one-stop solution for interview preparation.

+## Demo
+Check out the [Demo](./demo/Readme.md) folder to see screenshots and videos of the app in action!

 ## **Features**
 - **User Authentication:**
   - Login and logout functionality using JWT for secure sessions.